Alexander

 I wrote a book that sort of clamped jump leads onto the nipples of that genre and plugged them into the mains.
 It was tremendous fun to write, although I’m not so sure it’s quite as much fun to read.
 It was called Space, by the way.
 I thought it was enormously funny and still do, but have to note the early Amazon review that graces its cover today is, “Despite the author's claims, it just isn't very funny.”

 So I sent that first book off to agents in London and sat back leafing through luxury yacht catalogues to see which one I’d buy with the advance on my royalties and was devastated to get back a photocopied slip saying ‘No’ from the first of ‘em.
-I was to get 100 more before I realized Space my first, intended to be funny, book wasn’t going to make me the billions.
+I was aghast - I mean, what was wrong with these people?

-I mean, drat.
+I mean, le drat.

 One of the last agents to respond wrote an actual written note on their rejection slip, ‘Look, humour doesn’t sell, dear boy’ and that made me decide to write a serious book, so I wrote Olives – A Violent Romance, a thriller about a young British journalist who goes to live and work in Jordan.
 I got a load more rejections for that, then a request for a ‘full read’ which is sort of like kissing after a serious major date.
 Maybe even some up the jumper action.
 It’s agent speak for ‘you’re off the slush pile, my lad’, which is a really big deal.

 I waited three months and they came back to me with ‘It’s a bit low-key’ and that sent me into a blind fury.
 I mean, blackmail, terrorism, betrayal, bombs, dead people and smashed dreams are all ‘low key’?
 I stormed off in a rage and wrote Beirut – An Explosive Thriller which is a testosterone-soaked international spy thriller.
-It’s mad - heroin, prostitutes, luxury yachts, nuclear warheads, psychotic world leaders, the lot.
+It’s completely mad - heroin, prostitutes, luxury yachts, nuclear warheads, psychotic world leaders, the lot.

 That one landed me an agent, who shopped the book around London’s 14 top publishers.
 After seven months, they’d all said ‘No’ in various ways.
 I sent him Olives, to see if he could sell that and, three months later, he hadn’t bothered to read it.
 At that point, I jacked it in.
-If my own agent couldn’t be bothered to read my work, I’m done with conventional publishing.
+If my own agent couldn’t be arsed to read my work, I’m done with conventional publishing.
 I took great personal pleasure in terminating our relationship.
 I’d like to say I never once again cared for them and their opinions, but abusive relationships don’t always make sense unless you’ve been there…

 Self publishing